 I believe that Americans of color can be empowered and enjoy true equality without tearing down the current system, as is being proposed by organizations like Liberation Road, and many other socialist organizations.

-Critical Race Theory has no place in the budget of _________________district.
+Critical Race Theory has no place in any school district.
 Any funding that goes toward this curriculum should be considered a form of state-sanctioned racism.
 Some states like Idaho have already drafted legislation against CRT for the very reasons I’ve mentioned here.